horia-delicoti/personal-site/docs/networking/nmap.md

 ## 📝 Notes

 - Always have permission before scanning networks you do not own.
-- Nmap is available on Linux, macOS, and Windows.
 - The Nmap Scripting Engine (NSE) allows for advanced and automated scans.

 ---